danielchang2001/Canvas-Analytics-Tool/README.md

 # Canvas Grade Analytics Tool

 Displays statistics on your performance to the class average for any class on Canvas.
-Includes tool that allows can be added or removed to calculate potential grade.
+Includes tool to remove and add new assignments to calculate potential grade.

 ## Description